nolan-h-hamilton/Consenrich/Examples.md

 ## Results

-We compute per-chromosome estimates of the root mean square deviation (RMSD) and Pearson correlations between Consenrich signal estimates given input datasets with multiple levels of heterogeneity and noise.
+We compute per-chromosome estimates of the root mean square deviation (RMSD) and Spearman correlations between Consenrich signal estimates given input datasets with multiple levels of heterogeneity and noise.

 1. To establish a reference point, we first run Consenrich on the